lucasmodrich/lucasmodrich.github.io/_posts/2008-05-23-on-to-argentina.md

 So after the misadventure of the day, we headed over to Silvana and Pablo's house with the rest of the family for a birthday dinner for Laura.
 This was also our last night in Buenos Aires, and was a great night – Pizza, beer, champaign, and for Laura, gifts!

 We also treated ourselves – with the help of Andreas – we purchased a tiny laptop, and ASUS EEE PC.
 We made the decision after getting sick of queuing for computer and internet access and also having to pay all the time for it.
-The laptop is no bigger than a midsized hard cover book, and has everything we need – wifi for internet access, USB, Web Cam, Microphone, etc. So in the short future we may look at setting up Skype to talk with everyone back home more regularly (and more cheaply – so get Skype setup, and get your microphones ready!).
+The laptop is no bigger than a mid-sized hard cover book, and has everything we need – wifi for internet access, USB, Web Cam, Microphone, etc. So in the short future we may look at setting up Skype to talk with everyone back home more regularly (and more cheaply – so get Skype setup, and get your microphones ready!).

 Also WiFi seems to be everywhere, so we can basically jump the queues and access the internet anytime we want.
 The size of the laptop also makes it simple to conceal in our baggage.